imouzon/imouzon.github.io/stat430.md

 ## Programming

 ### R
-There are many ways to install and run R. Here are a few:

 CRAN: The Comprehensive R Archive Network
--  CRAN and R are
+-  CRAN and R are almost synonymous: they manage most of the package distribution
 -  CRAN hosts the current version of R for download: [https://cran.r-project.org/](https://cran.r-project.org/) and most students will find this the simplest way to download and begin using R
--
 -  RStudio is a popular GUI tool for R. It is the "bells and whistles"
+-  R has good package support on both Emacs (which I know nothing about) and Vim (which I love and would be more than happy to talk to you about).
+I imagine that it also has Sublime stuff.